 The council is required to elect a clerk and a treasurer in cities of 6,000 or more inhabitants.
-The offices may be combined by a two-thirds vote of the council.
-Section 11-43-3, Code of Alabama 1975.
+The offices of clerk and treasurer may be combined by a two-thirds vote of the council and the consent of the mayor.
+The consent of the mayor is not required in cities with population of 12,000 to 25,000 that continues to operate as a city having a population less than 12,000 and the mayor is a voting member of the council.
+Section 11-43-3(b), Code of Alabama 1975.
 Municipalities of less than 6,000 are required to elect a clerk.
-The council in all mayor-council municipalities is authorized to elect a municipal judge and such other officers as the council deems necessary to carry out the functions of the municipality.
+Section 11-43-4, Code of Alabama 1975.
+The council in all mayor-council municipalities is authorized to elect a municipal judge and shall provide appropriate facilities and such other necessary supportive personnel to operate the municipal court.
+Section 12-14-2 through Section 12-14-3, Code of Alabama 1975.

 All elections of officers shall be made viva voce (roll call vote), and a concurrence of a majority of the members to the council shall be required, and all members of the council may vote any provision of law to the contrary notwithstanding.
 On the vote resulting in an election or appointment, the name of each member and for whom he or she voted shall be recorded.
 Section 11-43-45, Code of Alabama 1975.
 The Attorney General has ruled that when the council votes to fill a vacancy on the council this Code provision requires a majority of the remaining members on the council.
 AGO to Hon.
-E. B. Overton, April 23, 1957.
+E. B. Overton, April 23, 1957; see also Section 11-43-4, Code of Alabama 1975 ("In cities having a population of less than 6,000 and in towns, the council...shall fill all vacancies in the council by a majority vote of the council....").

 No legal business can be transacted by the council at a meeting where fewer than a quorum is present.
 A quorum of the council consists of a majority of the whole number of members to which the municipality is entitled to have on the council, including the mayor in municipalities of less than 12,000 in population.
-Section 11-43-48, Code of Alabama 1975 and AGO 2004-054.
+Section 11-43-48, Code of Alabama 1975 and; AGO 2004-054.

-Section 11-45-2, Code of Alabama 1975, requires the affirmative vote of a majority of the whole number of members of the council, including the mayor, to pass an ordinance of permanent nature in cities and towns of less than 12,000.
-To pass such an ordinance in cities of 12,000 or more, a majority of the members elected to the council must vote in favor of the ordinance.
-Where a specific vote requirement is not set out by the Code, passage requires the affirmative vote of a majority of those voting on the issue, provided a quorum of the council is present.
+Section 11-45-2, Code of Alabama 1975, requires the affirmative vote of a majority of the whole number of members of the council, including the mayor in cities and town less than 12,000, to pass an ordinance of permanent nature.
+On the other hand, where a specific vote requirement is not set out by the Code, passage only requires the affirmative vote of a majority of those voting on the issue, provided a quorum of the council is present.